Statistical Sampling for Process Improvement using Python

 • The order is prepared and shipped from the warehouse using an express courier company.

-During 3 months, you measured the order processing time of randomly selected operators and gathered 200 observations.
+Over 3 months, you measured the order-processing time of randomly selected operators and collected 200 observations.

 Can you estimate the average processing time with a confidence interval of 90% using your sample data?